 Because of the requirements that need to be meet and the number of documents that need to be filled out, the L-1A visa process can be very complicated.
-The immigration department at The Gonzalez Law Group, PLLC will do everything they can to make sure all legal requirements are met so the process can go as smoothly as possible.
-If you or someone you know is planning to apply for an L-1A, contact The Gonzalez Law Group, PLLC.
+The immigration department at The Gonzalez will do everything they can to make sure all legal requirements are met so the process can go as smoothly as possible.
+If you or someone you know is planning to apply for an L-1A, contact our firm today.
 Our attorneys assist clients with immigration issues in communities across Harris County including Houston, Pearland, Galena Park, and Webster.

-Schedule a time to speak with The Gonzalez Law Group, PLLC.
+Schedule a time to speak with our Houston L-1A Visa attorneys.
 We can answer any questions you have regarding the visa process.
 Call (832) 530-4070 or submit your information in the online contact form.

 An L-1A is a nonimmigrant work visa that allows a United States employer to transfer certain employees from a foreign office to an affiliate office in the U.S. Before an applicant can apply for the visa, the company wishing to bring a foreign citizen to the U.S. must meet certain requirements.
 For an employer to qualify, they must:

 - Have a qualifying relationship with a foreign company.
 This can include a parent company, branch, subsidiary or affiliate.